ComplianceAugust 21, 2025

 Managing expectations is one of the most important due diligence considerations.
 Adequately managing costs and timing can help ensure that a closing goes smoothly.

 Timelines are often dictated by business needs, tax implications, and availability of information, among other things.
-There are several factors that can impact closing dates.
+Several factors can impact closing dates.
 Legislative changes, for example, can add more steps or requirements that may delay your ability to deliver.
 If a transaction implicates cross-border searches, you need to factor in turnaround times in foreign jurisdictions.
-Sometimes even domestic turnaround times can be unpredictable, particularly if they are impacted by unforeseen events or disasters, as we’ve seen with the COVID-19 pandemic.
+Sometimes even domestic turnaround times can be unpredictable, particularly if they are impacted by unforeseen events or disasters.
 These can mean government office closures and operational delays.
 Even expedited services may take days instead of hours.

 It is paramount to work with a provider who can adequately provide time estimates, both domestically and abroad.
 Look for one who maintains constant communication with filing offices, so that you can best manage the timing of your client’s deal.

-Ultimately, the scope of due diligence is a business decision that must be made by the clients you represent.
+Ultimately, the scope of due diligence is a business decision that must be made by your clients.
 The more open you are about the scope, timing, and cost, the less chance there is for a client to allege negligence for failure to uncover a lien.

 Common liens and searches